In this tutorial, you will learn how to make your own fat quarters from yardage.

 If you have been making quilts or small sewing projects, then you have probably already heard of fat quarters.
-These are pieces of pre-cut, pre-packaged pieces of fabric that generally measure 18″ x 22″.
+A fat quarter is a pre-cut, pre-packaged piece of fabric that generally measure 18″ x 22″.

 You can buy fat quarters at your local fabric store or online and there are usually plenty of colours, shades and hues to choose from.
 Even so, sometimes you may have a project on hand that calls for fat quarters and you may not have the right ones on hand, or you may want to use a particular fabric you already have in your stash, so in this video we show you how to cut your own.